menu 1

 PressureTrace will work on shotguns using the "high resolution" pressure setting (0-2000 PSI).
 When used with shotguns that have unusual metal shapes over the chamber careful calibration against a factory load of known pressure will be required.
 Once this is done the system will capture accurate PSI data even if a barrel is not cylindrical over the chamber.

-I own a Savage rifle.
+I own a Savage rifle or AR with Barrel Tube.
 Will it work with PressureTrace?

 Savages with a retaining nut in front of the receiver may make it impossible to glue a gage over the main body of short cartridges.
 However, gages glued over the throat area will still capture useful information.
 (See item above regarding gage location.)